-A: I’ve read comics all my life and my love for them began on the mornings when I would read the daily comic strips with my cereal.
-Some of my favorites were Peanuts, Calvin & Hobbes, The Far Side, Bloom County, and Doonesbury.
+A: I’ve been reading comics all my life!
+Growing up, I read the daily comic strips with my cereal; some of my favorites were Peanuts, Calvin & Hobbes, The Far Side, Bloom County, and Doonesbury.
 For a long time I wanted to be a comic strip artist and I did a comic strip called Plato’s Republic that I tried to get syndicated before moving to longer form comics.
 As for comic books, I’ve been a life-long fan of Spider-man and collected Marvel Comics and other comic books for a long time.
 The biggest influence on my work though has been the French comic Asterix, which I was introduced to when I was 8-years-old (I still have my copy of Asterix the Legionary I was first given).
 I immediately fell in love with the story and the art and I knew that I wanted to draw comics just like it when I grew up.
 I’m still trying.

 Q: What do you use to make your comics?